sharkmoos/paddingOracle/README.md

 Diagram of the CBC decryption operation.

-There are numerous types of padding Oracle attack, however this project focusses on the AES CBC encryption.
+There are numerous types of padding oracle attack, however this project focusses on the AES CBC encryption.

 The requirements for a padding oracle attack are simple.
-The attacker must have access to an Oracle (a server) which freely responds to incoming messages, and will confirm whether or not a message is correctly padded.
+The attacker must have access to an oracle (a server) which freely responds to incoming messages, and will confirm whether or not a message is correctly padded.
 This in itself tells the attacker something.
 Additionally, the nature of CBC means that an attacker can expose the details of block n, by manipulating block n-1.
 The second requirement is having a ciphertext produced **by the oracle being attacked**.

 ## What is a pad?